Clarence W. Blount

 Clarence W. Blount (April 20, 1921 – April 12, 2003) was an American politician who was the first African American to be the majority leader of the Maryland State Senate.
-He represented the 41st district in Baltimore City from January 11, 1971, to January 8, 2003.
+He represented the 41st district in Baltimore, from January 11, 1971, to January 8, 2003.

-Background
+Early life and education

-Clarence Blount was born to Lottie and Charles Johnson Blount Sr., in South Creek, North Carolina, and one of four children.
+Blount was born to Lottie and Charles Johnson Blount Sr., in South Creek, North Carolina, one of four children.
 As a child, Blount helped his father work on a tobacco plantation.
 The Blount family was so poor that they could not afford to buy their children shoes.
 When Blount was five years old, his mother died, and his family moved to Baltimore during the Great Depression, growing up in the 400 block of North Carey Street.
 It was only after the family moved to Baltimore that Clarence Blount was able to begin school at the age of 10.

-He attended Baltimore City public schools and graduated from Douglass High School and then decided to go to college.
-One month after Blount entered Morgan State College, he was drafted into the then segregated United States Army to fight in World War II.
+He attended Baltimore City public schools and graduated from Douglass High School and then entered Morgan State College, during which he was drafted into the then segregated United States Army to fight in World War II.
 He served with distinction in Italy as a member of the all-Black Buffalo Division of the 92nd Infantry.
 The courage and dedication to duty that he demonstrated while removing mines from a river passage earned him a battlefield commission.
 After fighting for his country against both the enemy and the barriers of Jim Crow, Blount returned to Morgan State in 1946 and graduated in 1950 with a B.A. in political science.
-Blount would later attend The Johns Hopkins University, earning an M.L.A. degree in 1965.
+Blount later attended Johns Hopkins University, where he earned an M.L.A. degree in 1965.
 Clarence Blount was a former principal and educator at Dunbar High School and a former executive assistant to president at the Community College of Baltimore.

+Career

 Blount entered politics in the early 1970s, becoming a member of the Democratic National Committee.
 He was Delegate to the Democratic Party National Convention in 1988, 1992, 1996 and 2000.

-In the legislature
+Maryland State Senate

-Blount was elected to the Maryland State Senate in 1970 to represent Maryland 41st district which was and still is entirely in the boundaries of Baltimore City.
+Blount was elected to the Maryland State Senate in 1970 to represent Maryland 41st district which was and still is entirely in the boundaries of Baltimore.
 In 1983, Senate President Thomas V. Miller Jr. chose Blount to be the Majority Leader of the Maryland Senate, making him its first African-American majority leader.
 He held this position until he left office in 2003.
 In 1987, he became the first Black chairman of a Senate committee – the Economic and Environmental Affairs Committee.
 His demeanor and stature as an educator and veteran earned him the nickname of "The Conscience of the Senate".
 He also served on the following committees: